Heritage Collegiate Leadership Academy (Courtesy photo)

 “She [White] would have been a part of that, and I just want to place that on the record with the hope that this is not a conflict of interest, but certainly with the hope that we will look into it,” Bazemore said.

-Bazemore also noted that White has been supportive of Wake Preparatory Academy, a K-12 charter school located just across the Wake County line in Franklin County.
+Bazemore also said White has been supportive of Wake Preparatory Academy, a K-12 charter school located just across the Wake County line in Franklin County.
 Bazemore’s school would compete for students against Wake Prep, she said.
 Since Franklin County is under a court-ordered desegregation plan, Wake Prep must try to enroll a student population that reflects county demographics.

 The Bertie County version of the school opened in 2014.
 Control was assumed in 2018 by Raleigh businessman Don McQueen after state education officials found serious academic, governance and operational issues under Bazemore’s leadership.
 McQueen renamed the school Three Rivers Academy.